inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 in the Layers Panel on the left side of your screen.

 .. image:: /static/training/socialisation/Intro_QGIS_27.*
+   :align: center

-After you uncheck the check box, the layer will disappear from map canvas.
+After you uncheck the check box, the layer will disappear from the map canvas.
-This operation won’t remove your layer from the layers list but only hide it temporarily until you check again the check box.
+This operation won’t remove your layer from the layers list but only hide it temporarily until you recheck again the check box.
 Try to turn ON the layer again to unhide the layer.

 What if your layer does not appear in the map canvas even though you